chengyuxing/rabbit-sql/README.md

   ```sql
   where id = ?id
   ```

-  > :warning: Named parameter syntax has nothing to do with dynamic sql expression，[expression](#Expression-script)'s value of key also start with `:`.

 - if [pageable query](#paging) not support your database, implement custom page helper provider to property `globalPageHelperProvider` get support.